Qumulo/qumulo-tech-content/source/tutorials/aws-install/aws-single-node.md

 ---
-title: Installing a Single-node Qf2 Cluster on AWS
+title: Installing a single-node QF2 cluster on AWS
 url: install-single-node-qf2-cluster-aws
 ---
-# Installing a Single-node Cluster on AWS
+# Installing a single-node cluster on AWS

 (This procedure assumes that you have already gotten the AMI.
 If you haven't, go [here](/evaluate/download/ami).)